Tucson Folk Festival

 BOARD MEMBER BIOS

-Claud Blackburn continues his long-standing role as TKMA Treasurer.
-He enjoys traveling out to the Folk Alliance International conference most years.
+Claud Blackburn, a retired accountant, and TKMA treasurer for the past nine years.
+He enjoys traveling to the Folk Alliance International conferences most years.
 When he isn’t keeping up-to-date records of TKMA finances, he is living his best life in Cottonwood with wife Tieann.

 Aspen Green has worked at Arizona Arts Live at the University of Arizona for over 11 years as an event coordinator and Artist Relations Coordinator.
 She brings to the board decades of experience working with touring groups, taking care of all their arrangements from contracting to load out.
 She is a past TKMA / Tucson Folk Festival Board Member and has handled festival headliner contracts, program design and ad recruitment, fundraiser planning, and creates many of the posters, flyers and Facebook promotions for TKMA.